Get a top-rated gantt chart for free, forever.

 At first, it might feel like you’re inflating your own ego.
 But that’s okay.
 Try to set those feelings aside, and honestly answer the questions.

+If it helps, you can write the answers down on paper.
 Once you’re done, you’ll probably find that you’re being too hard on yourself.

 If you’ve become a project manager, it hasn’t been by chance.
 Rather, it’s been the result of years of work and hustle.

-Remember, impostor syndrome happens the most to those who are successful.
+Remember, imposter syndrome happens the most to those who are successful.
 That’s why you feel like a fraud.
 One day you realize that you are successful, and you don’t know how to process it.

 If you can take an objective look at your accomplishments, you’ll be able to see all you’ve done.